-Maxxsol built DripState as a high-performance live streaming fitness platform — real-time 1-on-1 coaching between certified trainers and users, with scheduling, diet plans, and a $99/month subscription model.
-It survived a real product launch, attracted thousands of active users, was featured on ABC27 News, and is still running strong after two years on the market.
+Maxxsol built DripState as a high-performance live streaming fitness platform: real-time 1-on-1 coaching between certified trainers and users, with scheduling, diet plans, and a $99/month subscription model.
+It shipped to production on iOS and Android, was featured on ABC27 News, and was engineered to withstand the full weight of a real product launch.

 The problem